Monday 15 April 2024

 Finally I painted them a bodyguard, hopefully with more to come.

 With this one I tried to bring in the blue of the lower ranked Romulans and the gold helmet.
-Tried out a new "prismatic" on the sword blade, definitely haven't quite mastered it although the sword probably wasn't ideal with the flat back of the blade.
+Tried out a new "prismatic" technique on the sword blade, definitely haven't quite mastered it although the sword probably wasn't ideal with the flat back of the blade.

 And to finish the obligatory group shot.